TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/24 - Jeremiah/Jeremiah 49/Jeremiah 49.17.md

 ---

-And Edom shall become an astonishment: every one that passeth by it shall be astonished, and shall hiss at all the plagues thereof.
+Edom shall become an astonishment: everyone who passes by it shall be astonished, and shall hiss at all its plagues.